loader image

 Click image to enlarge

 Dr. Arthur Wakefield (known as Waker) was the youngest brother of Captain Edward Wakefield who commissioned the hydro-aeroplane Waterbird.
-Wakefield served in the Newfoundland Regiment and then the Royal Army Medical Corps as a surgeon throughout World War 1, including at the Somme from the last days of 1915 to 12 October 1916, and was Mentioned in Despatches in 1917.
+Wakefield served in the Newfoundland Regiment and then the Royal Army Medical Corps as a surgeon throughout World War 1, including at a casualty clearing station at the Somme from the last days of 1915 to 12 October 1916, and was Mentioned in Despatches in 1917.
 He acted as medical officer and was a climber on the 1922 Mount Everest expedition, which included George Mallory.
 He was President of the Fell & Rock Climbing Club 1923-25 and the Club’s first life member.

 Edward Wakefield gave the reason for flight from water as “Something that beckoned”.
-Along the lines of George Mallory’s reason for climbing Everest of “Because it’s there”.
+Along the lines of Mallory’s reason for climbing Everest of “Because it’s there”.

 MOUNT EVEREST

 Having reached the North Col of Everest at 23,000 feet, Wakefield wrote in his diary that he planned an ascent on 28 May 1922.
-However, not only had all the fuel been used up in the camp and there was hardly any food available, but also he overdosed his colleague with morphine, so they had to descend.
+However, not only had all the fuel been used up in the camp and there was hardly any food available, but also he overdosed his colleague with morphine, so rather they had to descend.

 At the first Winter Olympics in 1924 the Everest team were each awarded a gold medal, with the citation ‘the greatest feat of alpinism in the preceding four years’.
 In 2012, Wakefield’s medal was taken to the summit of Everest by Kenton Cool.